 The Circuit Court judge will write a short opinion justifying the reasons for deciding the appeal.
 The opinion is sent to both parties and is filed in the Clerk's Office with all of the other paperwork from the case.

 A Court of Special Appeals decision still might not be in favor of the appellant.
 In that case, the appellant has a few options remaining.
 First, he or she may file a motion for reconsideration with the Court of Special Appeals, according to Rule 8-605.
 The second option is to file a "Petition for Writ of Certiorari" with the Court of Appeals.
 Certiorari is Latin, meaning "to be informed."
-In Maryland, this Petition is a formal, lengthy written request to the Court of Appeals asking for judicial review of the decision handed down by the Court od Special Appeals.
+In Maryland, this Petition is a formal, lengthy written request to the Court of Appeals asking for judicial review of the decision handed down by the Court of Special Appeals.
 There also is a filing fee.
 The Court of Appeals has significant discretion in granting appeals, accepting fewer than 20% of all petitions.
-If an appellant has a sufficiently unique legal issue—so that review is “desirable and in the public interest”—the Court will issue a writ of certiorari, and the parties will argue the case in a way similar to the procedures followed in the Court of Special Appeals.
+If an appellant has a sufficiently unique legal issue and review is desirable and in the public interest, the Court will issue a writ of certiorari and the parties will argue the case in a way similar to the procedures followed in the Court of Special Appeals.
 Read the Rule: MD Rule 8-605

 Congratulations, you have gotten a judgment from the court!
 Now you need to enforce it.